dagord/gimbal-controller/README.md

-# gimbal-controller
+# Gimbal controller
-<h1>Gimbal controller</h1>

-I wrote this script with the purpouse to control a Gimbal mounting a SimbleBGC controller.
-For example, you can type a sequence of commands to turining on/off motors, rotate the camera on the three axes, play music with the internal beeper (and so on) without having to use the GUI.
+I wrote this script with the purpouse to control a Gimbal mounting a SimbleBGC controller.\n For example, you can type a sequence of commands to turn motors on/off, rotate the camera on the three axes, play music with the internal beeper (and so on) without having to use the GUI.

-Communications rely on serial protocol.
+Communications rely on serial protocol.\n
-I already defined a set of default commands that you can use for testing; you can refer to the official Serial API documentation (https://www.basecamelectronics.com/serialapi/) to add new commands and create your custom scripts.
+I already defined a set of default commands that you can use for testing; you must refer to the official Serial API documentation (https://www.basecamelectronics.com/serialapi/) to define new commands and create your custom scripts.